wlee88/william-lee-graphql/README.md

 # GraphQL - William Lee

-My personal graphQl database for all data about me
+My personal graphQl database for all data about me.

-Run with `npm run start`.
+## Deployment steps

+- install `serverless` (can't remember the site but lazy so do `npm install -g serverless)

+- run `serverless deploy`.